• Skip to main content

 Two notes are important here:

 First: why weren’t the similarities between uncertainties identified before the voting process, and the “duplicates” or “proxies” eliminated?
 A lengthy research and interview process generates uncertainty.
 Although it is possible to identify potential overlaps and to reduce the number of uncertainties, that isn’t the goal of this exercise.
 This work focuses on converging on a matrix with a strong set of narrative characteristics.
-The combination of uncertainties is not intended to discount or eliminate them from the stories but to understand the similarities in narrative drive.
+The combination of uncertainties is not intended to discount or eliminate them from the stories, but to highlight similarities in narrative drive.
 The subtle differences between the uncertainties will be seen as important when developing out the more detailed stories.

 Second, in this case, the idea of “standardized testing” does not imply any particular test form or sponsor, and therefore, it does not limit what the team can imagine as a standardized test system or systems in the future.